openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 Network configuration is a very large topic that spans multiple areas of this book.
-For now, make sure that your servers can PXE boot and successfully communicate with the deployment server.networks configuration of
+For now, make sure that your servers can PXE boot and successfully communicate with the deployment server.

 For example, you usually cannot configure NICs for VLANs when PXE booting.
 Additionally, you usually cannot PXE boot with bonded NICs.
 If